 A guide to navigating the challenge and adventure of life with your dogs.

-Have I got a whopper of a resource post for you today!
 Three months ago, I adopted a four-month-old Belgian Malinois.
 I named her River.

 It has been the longest three months of my life.
 And I don’t mean that in a negative sense.
 I just mean that it feels LONG.
 So much has happened.
 I look back on the first few days with River, when she was tiny and new, and I find myself getting nostalgic.
 Nostalgic!
 For something that happened 90 days ago!